 This table provides short descriptions for each of the four rule scopes:

-Once you have a set of rules scoped for Preview Mode it is time to test them out by recording a preview session.
+Once you have a set of rules scoped for Preview Mode, test them out by recording a preview session.

 Recording a Preview Session